ssp21/ssp21-spec/ssp21.md

     * set *time_tx = NOW()*

-4. The initiator starts a *response timer* that will be used to terminate the handshake if a *Reply Handshake Begin* message is not received before the timeout occurs.
+4. The initiator starts a *response timer* that will be used to terminate the handshake if a *Handshake Begin Reply* message is not received before the timeout occurs.

-5. Upon receiving the expected *Reply Handshake Begin* message:
+5. Upon receiving the expected *Handshake Begin Reply* message:

     * The initiator cancels the *response timer*.